NuGrid/NuPyCEE/README.md

 This is a code repository containing the simple stellar population code SYGMA (Stellar Yields for Galactic Modeling Applications), the single-zone galaxy code OMEGA (One-zone Model for the Evolution of Galaxies), and the observational data plotting tool STELLAB (Stellar Abundances).

+**Requirement**: The codes are now in Python3 and use the "future" module.

 **Online usage**: These tools can be used directly online via the public <a href="http://www.nugridstars.org/projects/wendi">WENDI interface</a>.

 **Userguides**: All of our codes have <a href="http://nugrid.github.io/NuPyCEE/teaching.html">teaching iPython notebooks</a> and userguides that are available on <a href="http://www.nugridstars.org/projects/wendi">WENDI </a>.
 We also have <a href="http://nugrid.github.io/NuPyCEE/SPHINX/build/html/index.html">Sphinx documentation</a> to learn about the NuPyCEE functions and input parameters.